HackYourFuture/Browsers/PROJECT.md

 ![Weekflow](assets/project-weeks.png)

 ## The project repository
-You can have a look at the base project repository on the HYF Belgium github over [here](https://github.com/HackYourFutureBelgium/js-quiz-starter).
+You can have a look at the base project repository over [here](https://github.com/HackYourFuture/browser-quiz-project-starter).
 Your mentor will (either himself, or ask one of you) to be cloning this repository to provide the space that your team will be combining code.
 There is a base folder structure as well as website given, but feel free to change anything you want.
 This is your group's project and you can adjust it to your liking!

 ### The features
-In the project repository there is also a [feature list](https://github.com/HackYourFutureBelgium/js-quiz-starter/blob/master/planning/backlog.md).
-See this as a guide, you as a group can determine what you want to work on.
+In the project repository there is also a [backlog](https://github.com/HackYourFuture/browser-quiz-project-starter#backlog).
+See this as a guide to what user stories you can do, you as a group can determine what you want to work on.

+## The presentation
+On the last Sunday every group will present their project to the others.
+The presentation should be about 15 minutes in which you do the following:

+- Demo the application, showing all the features you built
+- Go through the code base, explain the files you made and what does what
+- Hightlight one feature and explain how that feature was implemented

+The rest of the group, including the mentors will give your team feedback on your application and your code.
+Write these things down, as you will be fixing that in the 2 days after the presentation.

 ## The interview
 At the end of the module you will have a mock tech interview as the test for this module.
 The structure of these interviews are generally as follows: